This post may contain affiliate links. Please read our disclosure policy.

 Cornbread Pancakes are moist and soft on the inside, buttery edges on the outside, and these pancakes will be your next favorite recipe!

-This is also known as tonight’s brinner because, this cornbread pancakes recipe swings both ways; sweet or savory!
+A.K.A. tonight’s brinner because, these cornbread pancakes swing both ways; sweet or savory!
 Hey Hi, buddies!
 How goes it?
 What do you think about welcoming September with a stack of Cornbread Pancakes?
 Yeah?
 I like it, too!!
 This is why we’re friends.

 So, I’m not sure if I’ve shared this tidbit before, but I make a lot of pancakes in my house.
 Well, more like a lot of crepes, but still, those are pancakes, too… But, anyways.
 A few weeks ago I had made the perfect cornbread ’cause, with all the Indiana corn in August, what else are you supposed to do?
 Exactly.